Suntory: Joint ventures

 From the early 1990s, Suntory has collaborated extensively with Melbourne biotechnology firm Florigene to genetically engineer the world's first true blue rose, a symbol often associated with the impossible or unattainable.
 In 1991, the team won the intense global race to isolate the gene responsible for blue flowers, and has since developed a range of genetically modified flowers expressing colors in the blue spectrum, as well as a number of other breakthroughs extending the vase life of cut flowers.

-In 2003, Suntory acquired a 98.5% equity holding in Florigene.
+In 2003, Suntory acquired a 98.5 per cent equity holding in Florigene.
 Prior to this, Florigene had been a subsidiary of global agrochemicals giant Nufarm since 1999.
 In July 2004, Suntory and Florigene scientists announced to the world the development of the first roses containing blue pigment, an important step toward the creation of a truly blue colored rose.

 In July 2011, Suntory Beverage and Food Limited together with PT GarudaFood from Tudung Group in Indonesia have agreed to make a new firm to produce non-alcoholic drink with 51 percent and 49 percent shares respectively.
 It will produce Suntory Oolong Tea, Boss and Orangina.

-In April 2019 Suntory partnered with Drinkripples, an Israeli-based company.
+In April 2019, Suntory partnered with Drinkripples, an Israeli-based company.
 As part of the collaboration Suntory will use Drinkripples' Ripple Maker machines to print branded and viral content on top of Suntory beer in Suntory certified locations and factories throughout Japan.